Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 Trimming Experiences

-I was not new to body grooming and trimming with Manscaped trimmers, as the last trimmer I used and reviewed was the Lawn Mower 3.0 Plus.
-In terms of the main features, both of these are the same (i.e., blades, combs, motor, etc.), so performance-wise, I did not expect any differences.
+I was not new to body grooming and trimming with Manscaped trimmers, as I had previously used and reviewed the Lawn Mower 3.0 Plus.
+In terms of main features, both are the same (i.e., blades, combs, motor, etc.), so I did not expect any performance differences.

 Chest and Abdomen